 Participation: 10%

 Short Papers: 15%

 Midterm Exam: 20%

-Final Exam: 25%
+Final Exam: 20%

-Presentation: 10%
+Presentation: 15%

 Paper: 20%

-Attendance: There is no formal attendance policy for this course.
-However, your regular attendance is necessary for success in this class because missing class disrupts your ability to participate and turn in assignments.
+Attendance: Attendance is required for this course and will be taken daily.
+Your regular attendance is necessary for success in this class because missing class disrupts your ability to participate and turn in assignments.
 It also detracts from other students' opportunities to benefit from your insights during discussions.

-Participation: Participation in class will account for 10 percent of your final grade.
+Participation: Participation in class will account for 10percent of your final grade.
 A successful student will voluntarily make substantive contributions to class discussion each class, volunteers comments and questions that demonstrate thorough completion of the assigned readings, and actively participates in assigned group work.
 Simply showing up to class does not constitute participation.
 Further, disruptive or disrespectful behavior such as using cell phones, sleeping, or surfing the web will cause a deduction in your participation grade, regardless of your fulfillments of the above expectations.

-Short Papers: Select three (3) topics identified in the syllabus.
+Short Essays: Select two topics identified in the syllabus.
 The purpose of the (750-word) essays is to apply course concepts to contemporary human rights issues.
 These essays can also be used to motivate your thesis for your final paper.
-Essays will be due on eLC by 11:59PM of the Monday following the discussion of readings.
+Your first essay will be due before or on March 10^{th} and your second essay will be due on or before May 2^{nd} .
+These short essays will be upload to a dropbox on ELC.
+Essay topics are listed in the back of the syllabus.